mirror-media/major-tom-go/v2/README.md

 Thus two different api are designed for them.
 Reasons will be given after the following section.

-1. `release`: means release a image tag
+1. `release`: means release a image tag to the `prod` env for the specific `project`
    1. `release {repo} project={project} image-tag={image tag}` for the likes of `openwarehouse`, eg., `release openwarehouse project=tv image-tag=prod_81ab7ac`
    2.  `release {repo} image-tag={image tag}` for the likes of `mirror-tv-nuxt`, eg., `release mirror-tv-nuxt image-tag=prod_399440e`

 It will look for the `kustomize.yaml` in the project folder, if specified, of `prod` by default.

-2. `deploy`: can deploy a image to staing or dev environments for all projects
+2. `deploy`: can deploy a image to staing or dev environments for all projects. `prod` env is not supported by `deploy`
    1. `deploy {repo} env={stage} image-tag={image tag}`, eg., `deploy openwarehouse env=dev mage-tag=dev_1bac23`

 I choose two separate commands to change image tag in different environments because